 Our Glass Bathroom Door Did Become a Problem

-As soon as we used the bathroom in the evening though we realise that this wasn’t the case.
-The below is a photo of me pretending to sit on the toilet, taken from the main cabin.
+As soon as we used the bathroom in the evening though we realised this wasn’t the case.
+This is a photo of me pretending to sit on the toilet, taken from the main cabin.

 If we used the bathroom with the lights on at night you could see EVERYTHING that the person was doing.